csswizardry/csswizardry.github.com/_posts/2013-07-25-make-it-count.md

 I got called up on stage, and instantly everything felt all wrong.
 I couldn’t think, I couldn’t focus, I couldn’t really see properly, my hearing was off.
-I started panicking and _really_ started to fuck up my talk.
+I started panicking and _really_ started to mess up my talk.
 I’ve delivered some pretty big talks overseas to rooms of around 500 people before; I’ve _always_ been nervous but this was something way more serious than that.
 I was crashing _real_ bad.
 My hearing went all funny as I ploughed my way through the first